tomgco/node-dropbox-sdk/README.md

 ### Dropbox.session

 `getRequestToken(callback)`

 `getAuthorizeUrl(oauthCallback)`

 `getAccessToken(callback)`

 ### Usage

 The first thing you have to do is find your app key and secret pair.
-As described in the (https://www.dropbox.com/developers/start)[Getting Started] guide, the app key and secret are used to authenticate a Dropbox session and must be included with every API call.
-You can find these keys in the (https://www.dropbox.com/developers/start/setup)[Setup tutorial] or via the (https://www.dropbox.com/developers/apps)[My Apps] section of the Dropbox website.
+As described in the [Getting Started](https://www.dropbox.com/developers/start) guide, the app key and secret are used to authenticate a Dropbox session and must be included with every API call.
+You can find these keys in the [Setup tutorial](https://www.dropbox.com/developers/start/setup) or via the [My Apps](https://www.dropbox.com/developers/apps) section of the Dropbox website.
 Once you have your keys, we'll use them to access your Dropbox account and the Dropbox API.

 #### Creating a session object